-In Kajabi, you get full access to all these details with our robust analytics.
-With both lesson progress and video progress, you can track exactly how people are digesting your content individually and from multiple overview perspectives.
+With Kajabi, you get full access to all these details with our robust analytics.
+With lesson and video progress, you can track exactly how people are digesting your content individually and from multiple overview perspectives.

-Let’s say you wanted to slice the data differently by lesson.
-Here’s an example that shows the overall progress all of your students have made, broken down by each post or lesson of your course.
+Let’s say you wanted to look at student progress by lesson.
+Here’s an example that shows the overall progress all of your students have made, broken down by each lesson of your course.

 Assessing your students: testing, surveys, assignments

-Teachable allows you to add multiple choice quizzes to any “lecture,” which is how Teachable refers to units of text, files, video, or images.
+Teachable allows you to add multiple choice quizzes to any “lecture,” which is how Teachable refers to units of text, files, video, images, and/or quizzes.
 For simplicity, let’s consider a “lecture” a lesson.

 In Teachable, quiz functionality depends on your plan level: